sidharth2189/CppND-Capstone-Snake-Game/README.md

 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

 ## Rubric reference
-As per criteria in the [rubric](https://github.com/sidharth2189/CppND-Capstone-Snake-Game/blob/master/Capstone_Rubric.pdf) of the project, below is a summary of the modifications made as per specification.
+This project extends the [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game) for two players, following the principles learnt through the [Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+As per criteria in the [rubric](https://github.com/sidharth2189/CppND-Capstone-Snake-Game/blob/master/Capstone_Rubric.pdf) of the project, below is a summary of the modifications that address respective specification.
 <img src="rubric_reference.png"/>